pandaloupe/QsMapper/README.md

     go

 The corresponding Class should reside in a folder/namespace named **Contacts** and the class name itself woule be **Customer**.

-Property names are mapped by convention of identical names (case sensitive).
+Property names are mapped by the convention of identical names (case sensitive).

     using Net.Arqsoft.QsMapper.Model;